stonecoldanmol/food_wisdom/README.md

-# foodwisdom
+# FoodWisdom

-A new Flutter application.
+A new Flutter application for all the food lovers out there make Recipes of your favourite ingredients.
+Here Api used is : (https://developer.edamam.com/)
 ## Getting Started

 This project is a starting point for a Flutter application.